vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ## Input

+Our game supports keyboard and mouse inputs.
+Mouse is used to navigate the UI and the menus while the keyboard is used to move the player.
+The [PlayerController Script](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/74b7c59440e6e6b1f6f5a13922ce3baceec1f69a/Assets/Scripts/PlayerController.cs#L273) controls the player's movement.

 *2D Movement* - Use left and right arrow keys or alterantively A and D keys to move left and right.

 *Jump* - The space key is used to jump.
 Holding the space key longer will result in the player jumping higher.